 If presenter/work is to be encoded with "mp4-low.http,mp4-medium.http" and presentation/work is to be encoded with "mp4-vga-medium,mp4-medium.http", and the target media are flavored as "presenter/delivery" and "presentation/delivery" respectively, and all targets are tagged with "engage" and "archive" in addition to the names of the encoding profiles used.

-It will look like the following.
+Without HLS, it will look like the following.

 |smil-flavor||smil/smil||Specifies the flavor of the new media|

 |target-flavors||*/delivery||Specifies the flavor of the new media|

 |target-tags||engage,archive||Specifies the tags of the new media|

 |tag-with-profile||true (default to false)||target medium are tagged with coresponding encoding profile Id|

 With HLS, encoding profiles will look like the following.

 The parameters in the table above will look like this as a workflow operation.

 <operation id="process-smil" fail-on-error="true" exception-handler-workflow="error" description="Encoding presenter (camera) video to Flash download"> <configurations> <configuration key="smil-flavor">smil/cutting</configuration> <configuration key="source-flavors">presenter/work;presentation/work</configuration> <configuration key="target-flavors">*/delivery</configuration> <configuration key="target-tags">engage,archive</configuration> <configuration key="encoding-profiles"> mp4-low.http,mp4-medium.http*;*mp4-vga-medium,mp4-medium.http</configuration> <configuration key="tag-with-profile">true</configuration> </configurations> </operation>